-We first investigate the variance of discovered circuits when the input data is resampled.
-Figure \ref{fig:swarm} shows the circuit error and pairwise Jaccard index for circuits discovered using different resampling strategies across all models and tasks, revealing significant variability across these axes.
+We next investigate how this instability (high variability of edge scores) propagates to the final circuit structure when varying the input dataset $D$.
+Figure~\ref{fig:swarm} displays the functional performance (circuit error) and structural stability (Jaccard index) of circuits discovered under different resampling strategies.

-We observe a notable difference in performance between GPT-2 and the larger Llama models.
-Circuits identified in GPT-2 consistently exhibit lower circuit error and higher structural stability (higher Jaccard index).
-While smaller models are often used as testbeds for developing MI methods, this suggests that circuit discovery may be more challenging and yield more unstable results in the larger, more capable models that are of ultimate interest.
-In contrast, we observe no notable, systematic difference between the instruction-tuned and base Llama models, suggesting that instruction tuning may not fundamentally alter the stability or discoverability of the underlying circuits.
+\textbf{Stability and Model Size.} We observe a notable degradation in stability for larger models.
+While gpt2-small yields relatively clustered results, Llama-3.2 (1B and Instruct) exhibits higher variability.
+This suggests that MI methods do not trivially scale; identifying reliable "circuits" in more capable models is significantly harder.
+Interestingly, instruction tuning (Llama-Instruct) does not significantly alter this stability profile compared to the base model.

-Furthermore, the distribution of the Jaccard index for GPT-2 appears to be multimodal, particularly visible under the bootstrap and meta-dataset resampling conditions.
-This suggests that the discovery process can converge to multiple, distinct, yet stable circuit solutions for the same task, echoing the concept of non-identifiability.
+\textbf{Multimodality}.
+For gpt2-small, the Jaccard index distribution is sometimes multimodal (visible in the split violins for bootstrap).
+This is consistent with non-identifiability, where multiple distinct circuits satisfy the scoring criteria, though other explanations (e.g., sensitivity to a few borderline edges) cannot be ruled out.

-Finally, the choice of perturbation significantly impacts circuit stability across all models.
-Table \ref{tab:pooled_resampling} provides a quantitative summary.
-Bootstrap resampling induces the highest structural variance, indicated by the lowest average Jaccard index (0.561) and the highest corresponding CV (0.335).
-The circuits found via bootstrapping also have the highest average error (0.440), indicating they are not only structurally different but also less faithful to the original model's behavior.
-This highlights a critical vulnerability of the EAP-IG method, demonstrating its high sensitivity to the data sample.
-In contrast, resampling via a meta-dataset or prompt paraphrasing yields more stable and faithful circuits (Jaccard indices of resp.
-0.790 and 0.799) and lower variance.
+\textbf{Sensitivity to Sampling.} Table~\ref{tab:pooled_resampling} quantifies the impact of the perturbation method.
+Bootstrap resampling, which mimics the effect of limited sample size, yields the lowest structural consistency (Jaccard $\mu=0.561$) and highest variability ($CV=0.335$).
+This confirms that the high variance of edge scores (Fig.~\ref{fig:eap_variance}) makes the aggregated mean $\hat{S}$ highly sensitive to the specific composition of the dataset.
+Conversely, shifting the meta-distribution (meta-dataset/paraphrasing) yields more stable results.
+This suggests that while the specific edges fluctuate with sampling noise (bootstrap), the general mechanism is somewhat more robust to semantic shifts in the prompt distribution.